 Water is vital for many functions in your body, including metabolism.
-It's also essential for transporting nutrients and oxygen, helping to boost energy so you can also put maximum effort into your workouts.
-It can also help to suppress your appetite, thereby preventing overeating.
-But, guzzling copious amounts of water can backfire and inhibit weight loss, especially if you're not eating a balanced diet and not getting enough exercise.
+It's also essential for transporting nutrients and oxygen, helping to boost energy so you can put maximum effort into your workouts.
+And it can help to suppress your appetite, thereby helping to prevent you from overeating.
+But guzzling copious amounts of water can backfire and inhibit weight loss, especially if you're not eating a balanced diet and not getting enough exercise.

 Occasionally, those extra pounds are partly "water weight."
-If you drink a lot of water in one sitting — as opposed to over the course of a day — your kidneys will not be able to keep up and expel the excess water.
-Excess fluid in your body also disrupts the balance of electrolytes in your body that are responsible for regulating water.
+If you drink a lot of water in one sitting — as opposed to over the course of a day — your kidneys may not be able to keep up and expel the excess water.
+Excess fluid in your body may disrupt the balance of electrolytes in your body that are responsible for regulating water.
 Furthermore, if your diet is high in sodium and low in potassium, you are more at risk for retaining water.

 Pollutants and Weight Gain

-Drinking more water can also increase your exposure to pollutants, particularly if the water is not filtered or purified.
-Some natural health proponents, such as Brenda Watson, co-author of “The Detox Strategy,” believe that pollutants disrupt functions in the body that play a role in weight loss, including metabolism and hormonal activity.
-In a study published in the journal “Obesity” in 2010, Belgian researchers found that some persistent organic pollutants were significantly linked to body mass index, fat mass and subcutaneous and abdominal fat.
+Drinking more water can increase your exposure to pollutants as well, particularly if the water is not filtered or purified.
+And in a study published in the journal Obesity in 2011, Belgian researchers also found that some persistent organic pollutants were significantly linked to body mass index, fat mass and subcutaneous and abdominal fat.

 - Dartmouth Medical School: Drink at Least 8 Glasses of Water a Day - Really?; Aug.
 8, 2002

-- “Obesity”; Obesity and Persistent Organic Pollutants: Possible Obesogenic Effect Of Organochlorine Pesticides And Polychlorinated Biphenyls; E. Dirinck; Epub June 17, 2010
+- Obesity: Obesity and Persistent Organic Pollutants: Possible Obesogenic Effect Of Organochlorine Pesticides and Polychlorinated Biphenyls